anaclumos/extracranial/Brain/Research/Tools for Thought.md

 ## My take

 - If you don't know what you want, start from [Logseq](https://logseq.com/).
-  - It's simple, fast, local, completely free, and open-source.
+  - It's simple, fast, local, accessible, and open-source.
 - If you know what you want, go with [Obsidian](https://obsidian.md/).
   - It's highly customizable and free for local use.

-If you have more specific needs, then feel free to _roam_ the list below...
+If you have more specific needs, feel free to _roam_ the list below...
 I am keeping my eyes on Visual Thinking tools.

 ## Second Brain